BWid55/react-development/amplify-app/README.md

 This is a collection of react work I have created.
-I first created the gratitudes app to learn about APIs, database connection, and AWS in general.
+I first created the gratitudes app to learn about API, database connection, and AWS in general.
 I then added the portfolio section to better present my work.
 Plus, I had a lot of fun with the design work involved.

 The most extensive project would be the headless e-commerce project.